CJC-1295 vs Sermorelin 2026: Which GH Peptide Wins?

 CJC-1295/Ipamorelin: The Details

 CJC-1295 was developed in the early 2000s and entered Phase 2 clinical trials for HIV-related lipodystrophy.
-The trial data showed dose-dependent IGF-1 increases of 35-85% sustained for 6 or more days after a single injection.
-Development was discontinued for commercial reasons, not safety.
+Those trials studied the long-acting DAC variant and showed dose-dependent IGF-1 increases that lasted several days after a single injection.
+The combo at PeRx uses the no-DAC, short-acting version dosed daily, so it does not carry that multi-day duration.
+Development of the DAC variant was discontinued for commercial reasons, not safety.

 Ipamorelin was developed by Novo Nordisk as the first selective growth hormone secretagogue.
 Unlike earlier GH secretagogues (GHRP-6, GHRP-2), Ipamorelin stimulates GH without significantly affecting cortisol, prolactin, or ACTH.
 This selectivity is what makes it the preferred pairing agent.